The application process:

 - Be provided with your basic tools and steel-toe boots required to start your career as an electrician.

-- Have access to additional supports as required, as well as breakfast and lunch on classroom days.
+- Have access to additional supports as required.

 - Have basic living expenses and transportation covered if travelling for training.

 - Be recommended for sponsorship by the Union into a registered apprenticeship.

 - Be eligible for dispatch to a full-time paid work placement with an IBEW signatory electrical contractor.

 - Be provided with ongoing mentorship and support.

 This program is free!
 Although participants will not be paid for training, limited financial supports are available to those with demonstrated financial need.
 Following training, unrelated temporary or casual employment is highly encouraged while waiting (sometimes up to two months) for dispatch to employment with an Electrical Contractor.